A Guide to Cognitive Complexity in Software

 Another instance could be when the software engineering team struggles with making sound architecture decisions or doesn’t follow coding guidelines.

-Large functions or classes
+Large Functions or Classes

 Although large pieces of code including classes, functions, or modules aren’t necessarily complex.
 However, their increase in length may be a cause of high cognitive complexity.